-Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Speeding Ticket Attorneys in Tuscarawas, Ohio, 44618.

 The State of Ohio has established laws regulating the operation of vehicles.
 The following excerpt is from the Ohio Revised Code Chapter 4511: